 Workplace Mental Health Project.
 In 2018, Senate Bill 1113 directed the Commission to establish a framework for promoting mental health in the workplace.
 The Commission developed five voluntary standards that employers may adopt to support the mental health of employees.

 Racial Equity Plan.
-The Commission's Racial Equity Action Plan build on the Commission's understanding of the problem and fortifies Commission staff using diversity, equity and inclusion best practices (not on Commission's website - will need to look for it).
+The Commission's Racial Equity Action Plan build's on the Commission's understanding of the problem and fortifies Commission staff using diversity, equity and inclusion best practices.

 Sources